AGolz/ft_printf-42/README.md

     </tr>
 	<tr>
       <td> s </td>
-      <td>output of the string referenced by the pointer in the argument of the printf function.
+      <td>output of the string referenced by the pointer in the argument of the ft_printf function.
 The string is output until the character end of the string (/0) is encountered.
 By default, the string should be designated as char*</td>
     </tr>
 	<tr>
       <td> p </td>